-“You see on that lower part” points Fernando to an area full of crumbled building foundations surrounded by grass and debris, “that’s the condition of how Machu Picchu was found, covered with a dense vegetation that made it almost impossible to see from above or far.”
+“You see on that lower part,” points Fernando to an area full of crumbled building foundations surrounded by grass and debris, “that’s the condition of how Machu Picchu was found, covered with dense vegetation that made it almost impossible to see from above or far.”

-I am even more amazed by how the restoration took this complex from crumbled granite rocks foundations to the icon we all know.
+I am even more amazed by how the restoration took this complex from crumbled granite rock foundations to the icon we all know.
 Still today, they are discovering more terraces hidden under the dense forest cover.

 Finally, we reach Intihuatana Astronomical Observatory.
 This is the highest and most sacred space of Machu Picchu – the space first lit during the sunrise.

 Some say the spirits that reside on the stone left after it was broken.
-Who knows… I get close to it and extend my hand until it almost touches the revered stone – as if some of its power will get magically transferred to me.
+Who knows… I get close to it and extend my hand until it almost touches the revered stone – as if some of its power will magically transfer to me.
 Power or not, this stone is a piece of ancient art.

 Losing track of time while exploring the ruins is easy; this place feels like another world that absorbs you with its powerful energy.

 I can see the terraces full of crops, the natural spring water flowing through its canals, the buildings with wooden roofs and textiles, the llamas eating the grass, the robed priests giving their sacred ceremonies and meditating, the citizens walking around the courtyards, and the workers performing their agricultural duties.

-Eight hours have passed since I arrived and I still can’t get enough of Machu Picchu.
-But now it’s time to leave to Aguas Calientes to catch 5:00pm the train back to Cuzco.
+Eight hours have passed since I arrived, and I still can’t get enough of Machu Picchu.
+But now it’s time to leave to Aguas Calientes to catch 5:00 pm the train back to Cuzco.

 I don’t want to leave, but I say goodbye to Machu Picchu in a cheerful way.
-Hopefully we’ll see each other in the future.
+Hopefully, we’ll see each other in the future.

 Doing the Inca Trail and visiting Machu Picchu is a journey experienced on many levels.
 There is the physical challenge, the spiritual and metaphysic connection, the historical background, and the cultural absorption.

 There is some sort of energy that emanates from this place.
 Is it the altitude?
 The pristine quality of the ruins?
 The coca leaves?
 The pure air?
 A spiritual connection?
-Or, a combination of the above?
+Or a combination of the above?
 I don’t know, but the space truly feels special and unique in an unexplainable way.

 Reflecting on my Inca Trail challenge still feels like a rush of blood to my head.
-It has been an amazing accomplishment that has pushed me over my limits and has rewarded me for all my achievements with its biggest jewel – Machu Picchu.Part one: Hiking the Inca Trail: The Sacred Valley Part two: Hiking the Inca Trail: The Four Day Trek
+It has been an amazing accomplishment that has pushed me over my limits and has rewarded me for all my achievements with its biggest jewel – Machu Picchu.